nextcloud/user_oidc/README.md

 'httpclient.allowselfsigned' => true,
 ```

 This configuration allows Nextcloud to **trust self-signed SSL certificates** when making HTTP requests through the internal HTTP client.
 It is especially useful when your OAuth2 or OIDC provider is hosted locally or uses a self-signed certificate not recognized by public CAs.

-* **true**: Disables SSL certificate verification (`verify => false`)
+* **true**: Disables SSL certificate verification (adds the `verify => false` option to the actual HTTP client)
 * **false** (default): SSL verification remains enabled and strict

 > ⚠️ Use with caution in production environments, as disabling certificate verification can introduce security risks.